-To satisfy requirements for public involvement, an advertisement announcing the availability of the Draft Environmental Assessment (EA) was published in the Cincinnati Enquirer.
-The advertisement provided the public meeting date, time, and location, informed the public on how to obtain a copy of the Draft EIS, and initiated the public comment period.
+To satisfy requirements for public involvement, an advertisement announcing the availability of the Draft Environmental Assessment (EA) was published in the Cincinnati Enquirer on September 25, 2018.
+The advertisement provided the public m eeting date, time, and location, informed the public on how to obtain a copy of the Draft EA, and initiated the public comment period.
 Copies of this notice are provided in Appendix A, Agency and Public Involvement.
 The Draft EA was available at the locations identified below during normal business hours.